proudCobolWriter/lua-ez-delaunay/README.md

 ## Algorithm

-This implementation is based on a traditional O(n * log n * n) divide-and-conquer algorithm described [there](https://github.com/Bathlamos/delaunay-triangulation) which is surprisingly doing the job with dense points set.
-The [QuadEdge data structure](http://www.cs.cmu.edu/afs/andrew/scs/cs/15-463/2001/pub/src/a2/quadedge.html) came handy when navigating the triangulation's topology, while still greatly minizing the amount of metamethods invoked.
+This implementation is based on a traditional O(n * log n * n) divide-and-conquer algorithm described [there](https://github.com/Bathlamos/delaunay-triangulation) that is surprisingly doing the job with dense points set.
+The [QuadEdge data structure](http://www.cs.cmu.edu/afs/andrew/scs/cs/15-463/2001/pub/src/a2/quadedge.html) came in handy when navigating the triangulation's topology, whilst still greatly minizing the amount of metamethods invoked.

 ## Convex hull